Site icon MonicaKnighton.com

 My daughter, Nia, is visiting for Christmas.

 But in the second sentence, Nia is set off with commas.
 Her name is not necessary to the meaning of the sentence.
-Why?
-In this example, you have only one daughter so her name is additional information and not necessary.
+This suggests there is only one daughter, so her name is simply additional information.

 Exit mobile version